 - Allows employees to share with peace in mind

-It is important, that your employees know about the document, which should be introduced when “joining” the employee advocacy programme.
+It is important, that your employees know about the document, which should be introduced when “joining” the employee advocacy program.
 Find a complete guide on how to make a SoMe policy here.

 Teach them how to